advaith1/howtodiscord/docs/servers.md

 ### Notable Servers
 Several staff have opened their own servers, and the community hosts a range of other servers.
-A lot of these Servers/Guilds aren't advertised publicly, so I may be missing quite a few servers.
-Please [open an issue](https://github.com/ItsPugle/DiscordApp/issues/new) if you've got other servers that the owner has approved to being public (make sure to mention @ItsPugle).

 Server/Guild Name | Invite URL
 ------------ | -------------